aau-claaudia/hpc/docs/mistral/guides/ai-studio/tokens-and-seats.md

 - Interactive use (results are not immediate)
 - Workflows that need the model's response before deciding the next step

-See [Using the API](/mistral/guides/ai-studio/using-the-api/#batch-inference-50-cost-reduction) for code examples, and the [Batch Inference documentation](https://docs.mistral.ai/capabilities/batch/) for the full specification.

 ---

 ## Vibe Usage Limits by Tier